MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/monitoring-telemetry/monitoring-analyze-telemetry-KQL.md

 ---
 # Analyze and monitor telemetry with KQL

 Telemetry from Dynamics 365 Finance & Supply Chain Management is stored in Application Insights.
-For more information about the data model, telemetry data model.

-The language used to query data in Azure Application Insights is _Kusto Query Language_ (KQL).
+To query that telemetry, the _Kusto Query Language (KQL)_ is used.
 This article has information and links to resources to get started learning about the KQL language.

+For more information about how the telemetry is stored and the telemetry data model, see [Telemetry datamodel](./monitoring-developer-telemetry-data-model.md).

 ## Running your first KQL query
 As a simple example, follow these steps: